 For the sake of this article, we’ve decided to focus on traditional sales rules whose time has passed.
 While these might have once been the gold standard, they’ve now been relegated to the sales culture of yesteryear, replaced by a more transparent and customer-friendly approach.

-So if you hear someone preaching these seven traditional sales rules, just remember that it’s perfectly okay to break them.
+If you hear someone preaching these seven traditional sales rules, just remember that it’s perfectly okay to break them.

 1. You need to educate the buyer